Erich-Chen/install-macOS-VM/Install macOS Mojave on VirtualBox.md

 ```

 # After installation
-Mouse and Keyboard no respond by now. checking...
+Mouse and Keyboard no respond problem:
+as my experience, two points to check:
+1. `VBoxManage modifyvm %VM% --mouse usbtablet --keyboard usb`
+2. Add a new usb filter: Settings -> USB -> the first icon on the lower right.
+`VBoxManage usbfilter add ???` (TBD)